 - Kanban doesn’t have a good way of tracking well against goals

-- Kanban has more focus on how tasks should be done rather than how they are actually being accomplished.
+- Kanban has more focus on how tasks should be done rather than how they are being accomplished

-- In reality, it can be difficult to enforce WIP limits.
+- In reality, it cannot be easy to enforce WIP limits

 Scrumban: Best of both worlds

-Scrumban is a process which combines the best of both approaches while theoretically avoiding the individual flaws.
-Agile teams who regularly use Scrum can apply some of the principles of Kanban to gain a better view on how the entire process is working.
-Instead of keeping focus purely on the sprint, teams can spot places where there may be bottlenecks or blocks before they occur, and develop a better predictability for the entire project, reduce the amount of time required to complete a project and reduce the chances of scope creep.
+Scrumban is a process that combines the best of both approaches while theoretically avoiding individual flaws.
+Agile teams who regularly use Scrum can apply some of the principles of Kanban to understand better how the entire process is working.
+Instead of focusing purely on the sprint, teams can spot places where there may be bottlenecks or blocks before they occur and develop better predictability for the entire project, reduce the amount of time required to complete a project, and reduce the chances of scope creep.

-To get a clearer picture, let’s look again at the biggest differences between Scrum and Kanban..
+To get a clearer picture, let’s look at the most significant differences between Scrum and Kanban.

 Scheduling, iteration, cadence

-- Kanban is not limited into time boxes.
-It is iterative, and change occurs evolutionarily.
+- Kanban is not limited to time boxes; it is iterative, and change occurs evolutionarily

-- Scrums roles are defined as product owner, the scrum master, and team members.
-All members of the team must be able to share skills; cross-functionality is crucial, and all members have all of the resources to complete sprints.
+- Scrumms roles include product owner, scrum master, and team members.
+All team members must be able to share skills; cross-functionality is crucial, and al,l members have the resources to complete sprints.

 - With Kanban, cross-functionality is not necessary.
-While the flow is used by all teams in the project, generalists and specialists can be on different teams.
+While all teams in the project use the flow, generalists and specialists can be in different groups.

-- In Kanban, columns are limited by number of stories within the workflow.
-The board does not need to be reset; new columns are added if more work is needed.
-Flow will continue as long as the project is still in process.
+- In Kanban, columns are limited by the number of stories within the workflow.
+The board does not need to be reset; new columns are added if more work is required.
+The flow will continue as long as the project is still in process.